This tab contains information to support library governance and administration through the COVID-19 Pandemic.

 For more information see the pages below:

-MHLS will provide weekly Director Briefings to ensure library directors have up-to-date information about MHLS services, news from NYS, and answers to frequently asked questions the MHLS staff have been fielding from member libraries.
+MHLS will provide Director Briefings to ensure library directors have up-to-date information about MHLS services, news from NYS, and answers to frequently asked questions the MHLS staff have been fielding from member libraries.

 Registration is no longer required for this event.
 Log-in information will be sent via the MHLS-Notice List the morning of each briefing.